-This chapter addresses the design of buildings in the R30, X30 and S30 floating zones.
+This section addresses the design of buildings in this Zone.
 The primary objectives are to:

-- Promote a street edge that is consistent with traditional patterns in the individual community character areas - Promote visual continuity along blocks - Help define a street edge that establishes a sense of scale - Maintain a scale of building that reflects the design traditions of the various communities that compose Encinitas - Accommodate a moderate increase in density while maintaining compatibility with established neighborhoods - Promote variation in massing and building form that reflects the design traditions of the different neighborhoods of Encinitas.
+- Promote a street edge that is consistent with traditional patterns in the individual community - Promote visual continuity along blocks - Help define a street edge that establishes a sense of scale - Maintain a scale of building that reflects the design traditions of the various communities that compose Encinitas - Accommodate a moderate increase in density while maintaining compatibility with established neighborhoods - Promote variation in massing and building form that reflects the design traditions of the different neighborhoods of Encinitas.

-This chapter addresses ways to integrate new development into the existing urban fabric instead of damaging the existing fabric to accommodate new development.
-With that being said, there is a dynamic relationship among the design variables that are addressed in this chapter.
+This section addresses ways to integrate new development into the existing urban fabric instead of damaging the existing fabric to accommodate new development.
+With that being said, there is a dynamic relationship among the design variables that are addressed in this section.
 In some cases certain guidelines will be more important than others, and the degree to which each guideline must be met will vary with each project.

+A. INTRODUCTION 59

-STREET LEVEL INTEREST 56
+B. STREET LEVEL INTEREST 60

-BUILDING ENTRY 57
+C. BUILDING ENTRY 61

-BUILDING HEIGHT 58
+D. BUILDING HEIGHT 62

-BUILDING MASS & SCALE 60
+E. BUILDING MASS & SCALE 64

-ROOF DESIGN 62
+F. ROOF DESIGN 68

-BUILDING MATERIALS 64
+G. BUILDING MATERIALS 68

-WINDOWS 66
+H. WINDOWS 70